versio-io/migrate-asset-configuration/README.md

-# README for migrateEntity.js
+# Migrate Versio.io instances

 ### Requirements
 A NodeJS installation on your computer is required.
 The file uses the node modules, which needs to be installed with `npm install`.

 ### Description
-MigrateEntity enables Versio.io users to determine an entity whose instances will be migrated to another place in Versio.io.

-The instances of a given entity can either be migrated to another environment or a different entity within the same environment.
+The script allows Versio.io users to copy instances in an environment (e.g. to rename the entity) or to migrate between environments.

 The instance history remains unchanged.
-In the target environment/entity, the instances will look exactly the same as in the original environment.
+In the target environment, instances look exactly as they did in the original environment.

-Users need to provide data from the original- and target environment.
+Users must have API access to the original and target environments.

 ### Required user inputs in `const CONFIG`